Master in Earth Sciences

 HBO students and students with a BSc degree obtained at an institution inside or outside of the Netherlands

 English language proficiency requirements.
-VU University Amsterdam requires international applicants to pass an English language proficiency test.
+Vrije Universiteit Amsterdam requires international applicants to pass an English language proficiency test.

 N.B.
 Students who need a visa (MVV) to enter the Netherlands must have passed the test and submitted the original test certificate before 1 June.
 All other students have to submit the test certificate at the latest before 1 September.